chamomileberry/WriteCraft/docs/STRIPE_TESTING_GUIDE.md

 ## Prerequisites
 - Stripe account with test mode enabled
-- STRIPE_SECRET_KEY and VITE_STRIPE_PUBLIC_KEY configured in Replit Secrets
+- STRIPE_SECRET_KEY and VITE_STRIPE_PUBLIC_KEY configured in Secrets
-- Application running locally or on Replit
+- Application running locally on Firebase

 ## Test Cards
 Use these Stripe test cards for different scenarios: